Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 ## 1.0.29.0 (29.10.2018)

-* The dialog for managing the boxes in the network has been revised so that all actions that can be performed with a Peakboard box are in one dialog.
+* The dialog for managing the Boxes in the network has been revised so that all actions that can be performed with a Peakboard Box are in one dialog.
-* A user management system for Peakboard boxes has been added
+* A user management system for Peakboard Boxes has been added
 * The JSON data source now stores sample data of the preview dialog for dataflows
 * Minor changes to the dialog for editing fonts
 * The fonts can now be adjusted in the Excel chart